noorelymen/gomycode/Checkpoints/04-CSS-Project/README.md

 # CHECKPOINT INSTRUCTIONS

-1. Create a file 'styles.css'.
+1. Create a file 'styles.css':

-2. Link it to our HTML project.
+2. Link it to our HTML project:

+   < link rel="stylesheet" href="style.css" / >

-3. Change the display of the navbar to make it inline.
+3. Change the display of the navbar to make it inline:

+   I changed the display of the nav and all its children elements, the logo inside of the < h2 > tag and the < ul > < li > items to display everything on one line

+   nav h2,
+   nav li,
+   nav .menu,
+   nav .menu ul {
+   display: inline;
+   }

-4. Change the font to roboto.
+4. Change the font to roboto:

+   Applied it to all elements

+   star cs selector {
+   font-family: 'Roboto', sans-serif;
+   }

 5. Add classes attributes to HTML / HTML documents

+   I might add some more later if needed